Assassin's Creed III: Origins

-Jean-François Boivin of Ubisoft also stated that each numbered title in the series will introduce a new lead character and a new setting.
+Jean-François Boivin of Ubisoft stated that each numbered title in the series will introduce a lead character and a setting.
 Patrice Désilets, former series' creative director, said that the series has always been planned as a trilogy.
-He also commented on the story of Assassin's Creed III, saying that it would focus on Assassins' quest to prevent the end of the world in 2012, and their race against time to find temples and Apples of Eden built by "Those Who Came Before".
+He commented on the story of Assassin's Creed III, saying that it would focus on Assassins' quest to prevent the end of the world in 2012, and their race against time to find temples and Apples of Eden built by "Those Who Came Before".
 Desmond would be searching for clues as to the locations of these temples, by exploring memories of one (or more) of his other ancestors.
 From interviews with Désilets and creative director Alex Hutchinson, the original plan for the ending of Assassin's Creed III when it was only planned out as a trilogy was to have Desmond and Lucy take down Abstergo in the days before the solar flare stuck.
 Desmond would have used the knowledge that he gained from Altair and Ezio as part of this.
 The game would then have ended as the solar flare brought about the end of the earth but with Desmond and Lucy on a spaceship to restart humanity elsewhere similarly to Adam & Eve; Lucy's name was based on that of Lucy, the fossilized remains of what was believed to be one of the first hominini creatures in allusion to starting a new society.
-However, this ending significantly changed after the success of Assassin's Creed II, which saw additional spinoffs before work started on the 3rd main game.
+However, this ending significantly changed after the success of Assassin's Creed II, which saw additional spinoffs before work started on the third main game.
 Désilets and Hutchinson opted to close out Desmond's story but avoided the cataclysmic scenario as to allow further games in the series.

-In October 2011 Alexandre Amacio, creative director of Assassin's Creed: Revelations, announced that the next installment of the franchise was to be released before December 2012, however, Amacio himself would not be directing the game.
+In October 2011, Alexandre Amacio, creative director of Assassin's Creed: Revelations, announced that the next installment of the franchise was to be released before December 2012, however, Amacio himself would not be directing the game.
 This comes from the idea that Desmond Miles, the modern-day protagonist of the series, was to finish his tale by December 2012.
 Amacio said that gamers should not have to play a futuristic game after the time period in which it is set.